 Courses, ebooks, and other ways to expand your offerings

 Do you know what your art will look like in 5 years?
 What new forms it may take?
 You may want to write an ebook, design an art course to sell, create digital art, put your art on products, or try some other new creative thing.
 As artists, many of us like to shift mediums because we are easily bored.

 You might say Nah, I’ll never create ebooks or products.
 That sounds boring/hard/not my jam.

 Well, you never know.
 If you would have told me when I was younger that I’d have a website one day, I would have thought you were insane.
-Back in the day, I thought computers were totally boring.
-I mean, no Pinterest back then, lol.
-And now here we are with tons of fun and inspiring material from around the world freely available.
+Back in the day, I thought computers were for nerds.
+I got a D- in Computers 101.
+And now here we are, LOL nerd life is great.

 The bottom line?
 You can sell all kinds of things on your website beyond what you are creating now.
 The future, both near and far, holds infinite possibilities.
 Set yourself up for your future now and let the ball get rolling.

 4. Use your art blog to grow an email list